Quick and Easy Flaky Pie Crust

 - 1¼ cups all purpose flour plus more for flouring your work surface

-- 1 tablespoon granulated sugar omit if pie crust is for a savory pie
+- 1 tablespoon granulated sugar omit for a savory pie

 - ⅛ teaspoon salt